 Please ensure that your child has a named water bottle to keep in the classroom.

 We ask for only water in the water bottles, as any spilt juice or squash attracts ants, and we have some fruit allergies to consider.

 Please feel free to ask for a ‘Wow Moment’ to record your child’s achievements from home.
 These will be shared with the class and put into their learning journal.

-We hope all the children enjoy their second term in Reception – the year is certainly flying by!
+We hope all the children enjoy their first term in Reception.

 We thank you for your continued support with your child’s learning and development.

 If you have anything else you would like to discuss with us, or if you have any questions, please come and speak to us at the end of the school day.

 Please ensure all your child's belongings are clearly named.
 Including hats, scarves and gloves as we enter the colder months.

 The Reception Team